1. Home>

 Criarse in the Indicative Informal Future

 The Indicative Informal Future of criarse is used to talk about something that will happen in the future, especially in the near future.
-For example, "me voy a criar", meaning "I am going to raise".
+For example, "me voy a criar", meaning "I am going to grow".

 In Spanish, the Indicative Informal Future is known as "El Futuro Próximo".